hericmar/prodo/README.md

 You can run the application on bare metal or in a container.

 ### Bare metal
-You need to have Rust and pnpm installed on your system.
+You need to have Rust and pnpm installed on your system, and a PostgreSQL database running.

 Build and install application using `make`:
 ```bash